SM 32x325 [2xM8] / N52 - magnetic separator

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-- Wide application in advanced technologically fields – find application in hard drives, electric motors, medical apparatus and very modern machines.
+- Significant importance in modern technologies – find application in HDD drives, electric motors, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: